 - Golden Oreo™ Cookies, how many will vary on your preferences.

-In a large bowl, beat dry pudding mix and milk with whist for approximately 2 minutes or until thick.
-Beat in dissolved gelatin mixture with whisk until well mixed.
+- In a large bowl, beat dry pudding mix and milk with whisk for approximately 2 minutes or until thick.
+Beat in dissolved gelatin mixture with a whisk until well mixed.
 Let stand for 5 minutes.

-Spoon 1 cup pudding mixture into a 1-gallon resealable food-storage plastic bag; seal bag.
-Spoon 1 cup whipped topping into 1-quart resealable food-storage plastic bag; seal bag.
-Cut 1/8-inch opening diagonally across bottom corner of each bag.
+- Spoon 1 cup pudding mixture into a 1-gallon resealable food-storage plastic bag; seal bag.
+Spoon 1 cup whipped topping into a 1-quart resealable food-storage plastic bag; seal bag.
+Cut 1/8-inch opening diagonally across the bottom corner of each bag.

-In bottom of each of the shot glasses, place a small amount of crushed cookies.
-Pipe pudding over cookie.
-Pipe some cool whip and finish with additional pudding mixture.
+- In the bottom of each of the shot glasses, place a small amount of crushed cookies.
+Pipe pudding over crushed cookies.
+Pipe some cool whip and finish with the additional pudding mixture.